 Brendan Rodgers says he is not looking to make big changes to his Liverpool squad when the transfer window opens in January, but admits he does want to bring another striker to Anfield.

-The Reds have just one fit senior forward at the club in the shape of star striker Luis Suarez, after losing Fabio Borini to a foot injury and letting Andy Carroll move on loan to West Ham, and Rodgers admits his lack of options will force him into the market.
+The Reds have just one fit senior forward at the club in the shape of star man Luis Suarez, having lost Fabio Borini to a foot injury and letting Andy Carroll move on loan to West Ham, and the former Swansea boss admits his lack of options will force him into the market.

 "The reality is that there was always going to be a bit of movement this season with the club trying to regain some of their money,” the Northern Irishman told reporters.
 “This season was always going to be difficult.

 "We'll look to do something in the January transfer window, though.
 There's not going to be wholesale changes in terms of players coming in, that's the reality of where the club is at.

 "We're looking to grow over the next six months, we'll get some reinforcements in January and that will support the group who have been magnificent for me so far.

 "Hopefully in the summer we can build again."

 Rodgers spent a large part of the summer clearing his squad of the signings made by previous managers on Merseyside, with the likes of Charlie Adam, Dirk Kuyt and Maxi Rodriquez all leaving Anfield.